 - Check your temperature twice a day, once in the morning and once at night.
 If you don't have a thermometer, watch for symptoms of fever like chills or sweats.

-If you develop symptoms of COVID-19 during quarantine, isolate yourself from other members of your house, contact your doctor, and get tested.
-Tell your doctor your symptoms to determine if you need medical care.
-Do not go to your doctor's office without contacting them first.
+- If you develop symptoms of COVID-19, isolate from other members of your household, contact a doctor or health care provider, and get tested.
+Tell the doctor or health care provider your symptoms to determine if you need medical care.
+A doctor or health care provider can help determine COVID-19 treatment is right for you.
+Do not go to a medical office or clinic without contacting them first.

 Get tested for COVID-19